It's a new school year, and time to get supplies ready.

 - Antacids

-Many of these items can be found in the school office, from a teacher or the nurse.
-However, when in a rush it’s much easier to just grab and go.
+Many of these items can be found in the school office, from a teacher, or from the nurse.
+However, when in a rush, it's much easier to grab from the kit and go.

 Or this cool item I just came across.